Jungmin-YUN-0/SummPilot/README.md

 ## Features
-- **Graph Visualization**: Displays the relationships between entities within the input text as a semantic graph, helping users understand the structure and key connections.
+- **Graph Visualization**: Visualizes the relationships between entities in the input text as a semantic graph, helping users understand the structure and key connections within the text by illustrating how entities are interrelated.
-- **Relation Extraction**: Identifies and extracts meaningful relationships between entities within the input text, highlighting how different entities are connected.
+- **Relation Extraction**: Identifies and extracts significant relationships between entities in the input text, highlighting how different entities are connected.
 - **Entity Clustering**: Groups similar or related entities together to provide a clearer overview of the information by identifying and clustering references to the same entity.
-- **User Commands**: Enables users to freely input text-based instructions or preferences, allowing them to customize the generated summary to meet their specific needs.
+- **User Commands**: Allows users to customize the generated summary to meet their specific needs by inputting text-based instructions or preferences.
-- **Summary Evaluation**: Assesses the quality of the generated summary by evaluating metrics such as compression ratio, coverage, and factual consistency, ensuring the summary accurately reflects the original content.
-Possible Errors refer to potential inaccuracies or inconsistencies in the generated summary that may arise due to model limitations or incorrect user input.
+- **Summary Evaluation**: Assesses the quality of the generated summary through metrics such as compression ratio, coverage, and factual consistency, ensuring the summary accurately reflects the original content.
+Possible Errors refer to potential inaccuracies or inconsistencies in the generated summary that may arise due to user intervention or model limitations.

 ---